gleannyc/documentation/docs/docs/project-management/slack-integration.md

 1. Go to the [`Settings`]({{ glean_url }}/app/p/settings#integrations){:target="\_blank"} page using the link in the project dropdown
 2. Select `Integrations`
 3. Under the `Slack` subsection, click `Add to Slack`
-4. Click `Allow` on the next page to authorize the Glean Slack app to access your Slack workspace
+4. Click `Allow` on the next page to authorize the Glean app for Slack to access your Slack workspace
 5. Click `Return to Settings` on the next page to return to Glean

 ## Sharing to Slack